 - Mountlake Terrace Olympic View Arena does not offer public skating.
 The arena is a full-time ice sports training facility offering junior and adult hockey and figure skating.

-- Shoreline Highland Ice Arena offers public skating sessions as well as skating lessons and hockey for all ages.
+- Sno-King Ice Arenas (snokingicearenas.com) offers public skating sessions as well as lessons and hockey for all ages.

-- Tacoma Sprinkler Recreation Center offers public skating sessions as well as skating lessons and hockey for all ages, plus broomball as a group sport.
+- Tacoma Sprinkler Recreation Center offers public skating sessions as well as skating and hockey lessons for all ages.

 - Snowmobile Sno-Parks are open to both motorized and non-motorized winter recreation.